Wall Street Pummels PPD Inc. (PPD) After Recent Earnings Report

-PPD Inc. (NASDAQ:PPD) went down by -2.50% from its latest closing price compared to the recent 1-year high of $37.51.
-The company’s stock price has collected -8.27% of loss in the last five trading sessions.
-Press Release reported on 10/27/20 that PPD Reports Third Quarter and Year to Date 2020 Results
+PPD Inc. (NASDAQ:PPD) went up by 4.13% from its latest closing price compared to the recent 1-year high of $37.51.
+The company’s stock price has collected 5.61% of gains in the last five trading sessions.
+Press Release reported on 11/02/20 that PPD Named Clinical Research Company of the Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.